Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Algorithms and polytopes

 \subsection{Convex polytopes}

 Convex polytopes are a special case of convex bodies with special interest in many scientific fields and applications.
-For example, in optimization the feasible region of a linear program is a polytope and in finance the space of portfolios is usually expressed by a polytope (i.e.\ the simplex).
+For example, in optimization the feasible region of a linear program is a polytope and in finance the set of portfolios is usually expressed by a polytope (i.e.\ the simplex).
+More formally, an H-polytope is defined as